Frequently Asked Questions:

 Who can participate?
 Democracy Summer welcomes all high school and college-age young adults (ages 16-22) who want to participate in social change and help take back Congress!
 If you care about progressive politics, this is the program for you.

 Can I apply to a city away from home?
 Yes!
 However, Democracy Summer unfortunately does not provide housing.
 We encourage Fellows to participate in their home regions, learn the issues, develop networks, and become powerful political actors in their own communities.
-That said, we welcome out-of-state participants and will do what we can to help you secure living arrangements if you need them.
+That said, we welcome out-of-state participants.

 We are grateful for your commitment and work hard to invest in your professional development by giving you a first-class education and experience in electoral organizing and political advocacy.
 We are certain that you will form professional relationships and friendships that will propel you on your academic, political and professional journey.